 Using your Student Dashboard to find your Zoom links

-We've made it easy for you to log onto your Student Dashboard and see the links to the 36 Summer Session courses.
+We've made it easy for you to log onto your Student Dashboard and see the links to your registered courses.
 Click here to watch a short video on how it works.